-Trademarks are non-amortizing intangible assets which were \$15,629 and \$14,921 as of March 31, 2023 and December 31, 2022, respectively.
-Trademarks are recorded in Other Intangible assets on the condensed consolidated balance sheets.
-The change in balance during the three months ended

-March 31, 2023 was the result of the measurement period adjustments associated with Pega Medical as well as foreign currency translation adjustments.
+Trademarks are non-amortizing intangible assets which were \$16,087 and \$14,921 as of June 30, 2023 and December 31, 2022, respectively.
+Trademarks are recorded in Other intangible assets on the condensed consolidated balance sheets.
+The change in balance during the six months ended June 30, 2023 was the result of the measurement period adjustments associated with Pega Medical, the trademark recorded as a result of the MedTech acquisition, and foreign currency translation adjustments.

 During 2022, management determined that a triggering event occurred, indicating that it was more likely than not the fair value of the ApiFix trademark asset was less than the carrying value.
-As such, the Company completed a quantitative analysis whereby we determined the fair value of the ApiFix trademark asset associated was below the carrying value.
+As such, the Company completed a quantitative analysis whereby we determined the fair value of the ApiFix trademark asset was below the carrying value.
 The primary reason for the impairment is the lower forecasted revenue of our ApiFix product than previously expected.
-We recorded a \$3,609 impairment charge for the year ended December 31, 2022 to reduce the carrying amount of the intangible asset to its estimated fair value.
+We recorded a \$3,609 partial impairment charge for the year ended December 31, 2022 to reduce the carrying amount of the intangible asset to its estimated fair value.
 No impairment charges were recorded in any of the other periods presented or for any other indefinite lived trademark assets.